Travel

 Image credit: Wineries of South Australia

-World-famous Jacobs Creek is based at the centre of the Barossa, with a wine estate that boasts a range of sophisticated food and wine experiences.
-You can take a cooking class, match wine with food, learn about the fermenting process, explore the vineyards and discover the history of the Barossa’s first commercial vineyard.
-You can even hire a bike and cycle down the Jack Bobridge Bike Trail with a picnic and a bottle of wine.
+World-famous Jacobs Creek is based at the centre of the Barossa, with a wine estate that boasts a range of sophisticated food and vino experiences.
+Take a cooking class, match wine with food, learn about the fermenting process, explore the vineyards and discover the history of the Barossa’s first commercial vineyard.
+Or explore on two wheels—hire a bike and cycle down the Jack Bobridge Bike Trail with a picnic and a bottle of wine.
+Bliss.

 Yalumba